Skip to content

 def test_with_fixture(small_network):

-"""Test using network fixture."""
+"""Test using the network fixture."""

 assert len(small_network.species) > 0